davidsummers/quines/README.md

 TODO
 ====

-CMAKE-ify the program to compile and run on multiple platforms.
+- CMAKE-ify the program to compile and run on multiple platforms.
+- Try other languages.